This post may contain affiliate links.

 You can literally never tell how long a road trip is going to take- and you can either stress out about it, or you can lean into tico culture and just add 2 extra hours to the driving time it says on Google Maps.

 Waze does calculate times including the UGC- so if a wreck has been reported it will add that time to the overall trip.
-Which is helpful in real time, but not if you are planning your trip a month in advance.
-That’s why I cross reference all routes with Waze and Google Maps.
+This is helpful in real-time, but not if you are planning your trip a month in advance.
+That’s why I cross-reference all routes with Waze and Google Maps.

 If you want to run your routes by an expert to see if they are reasonable (especially if you are traveling with kids)- just let me know!